Samsung/tizen-docs/docs/application/design/wearable/best-practice/remember-gear-always-on-users-wrist.md

     Reminder sends notifications for tasks in to-do lists before their completion deadline.

     ![](media/a-200x200.png) ![](media/b-200x200.png) ![](media/c-200x200.png) ![](media/d-200x200.png)
-    *With reminders, users can check whether they’ve completed a task on their to-do list.*
+    *With reminders, users can check whether they've completed a task on their to-do list.*

 ## Things to check

--   Is your app’s function relevant to the user's current state or context?
+-   Is your app's function relevant to the user's current state or context?
 -   How can your app utilize the user's physical states that it monitors?
 -   Can the user process information at a glance?
 Did you make sure your screens don't provide too much information all at once?